 An offsetting project can be many things.

-It could be a project distributing cleaner cookstoves to thousands of poor families who risk fatal diseases daily by cooking on open fires in their homes.
-It could be a forest conservation project in the Amazon rainforest which reduces deforestation and preserves precious biodiversity and protects endangered species.
+It could be a project distributing cleaner cookstoves to thousands of families who risk fatal diseases daily by cooking on open fires in their homes.
+It could be a forest conservation project in the Amazon rainforest that reduces deforestation, preserves precious biodiversity and protects endangered species.
 It could be a tree planting project that sequesters carbon and provides an income to local families.
-It could be a renewable energy project helping to build the renewable infrastructure needed in a fast-growing developing country.
+It could be a renewable energy project helping to build the renewable infrastructure needed in a fast-growing developing country, replacing a power generation project that would otherwise have run on fossil fuels such as coal or natural gas.

 Why do prices vary so much?